Rainforest conservation

 Sustainable Development Plan and community impact

-TEM partners with 164 local land groups (clans), made up of around 15,000 people, who own the rainforest and who have surrendered their rights to commercial logging.
+TEM supported the project proponent Rainforest Project Management Limited and the Pacific Forest Alliance to partner with 164 local land groups (clans), made up of around 15,000 people, who own the rainforest and who have surrendered their rights to commercial logging.

-The project promotes culturally inclusive, sustainable community development via a new five-year Sustainable Development Plan, agreed by locals.
-The Sustainable Development Plan was informed by the community and landowners through consultation, including speaking with women and young people, community group discussions, focus groups and interviews.
+The project promotes culturally inclusive development via a five-year Sustainable Development Plan, agreed by locals, and developed under the leadership of the landowner chiefs.
+The Plan and proposed activities were informed by the community and landowners through consultation, including speaking with women and young people, community group discussions, focus groups and interviews in 2024.

 • Providing over 10,000 native eaglewood trees for village areas for sustainable agriculture